zukunft/zukunft.com/docs/code_objects.md

-                        term_view - link a view to a term component_link - to assign a component to a view ref - to link a value to an external source sandbox_value - to save a user specific numbers value - a single number added by the user result - one calculated numeric result
+                        term_view - link a view to a term component_link - to assign a component to a view ref - to link a value to an external source sandbox_value - to save a user-specific numbers value - a single number added by the user result - one calculated numeric result
                         value_time_series - a list of very similar numbers added by the user e.g. that only have a different timestamp  (TODO rename to series)